 The company was established in end-2006, it has been running and completed some of the Rural Telecom Projects in un-served areas (“Lots”), for which contracts have been signed with major telecom service providers in the country for providing telecom services.
 These projects have been bearing fruits and telecom services have started in several lots.

 The second program being followed is Broadband for Un-served Urban Areas.
 The Broadband Programme has been launched aiming at improving broadband penetration in those 2nd/3rd tier urban areas which are un-served from the Broadband perspective.
-Special emphasis is being paid to educational institutions, whereby the subsidy winners will be required to set-up Computer Labs with Broadband in all the high-schools and colleges in their respective areas.
-The broadband programme will also give boost to provision of other e-services like e-health, e-government, e-commerce etc.
+Special emphasis is being paid to educational institutions, whereby the subsidy winners are required to set-up Computer Labs with Broadband in all the high-schools and colleges in their respective areas.
+The broadband programme is also giving boost to provision of other e-services like e-health, e-government, e-commerce etc.

 The third programme aims to extend the reach of Optic Fiber Connectivity to un-served Tehsils.
-There are around 400 Tehsils in the country and presently 30% Tehsils do not have any fiber connectivity.
-Extending fiber cables to all Tehsils will help the telecom service providers in providing all kinds of telecom services to those areas.
+Extending fiber cables to Tehsils will help the telecom service providers in providing all kinds of telecom services to those areas.
 It is like building information motor-ways to all Tehsils.